-The end point Lagos is easily accessible by train (from Faro) and by bus from various places in Portugal.
+Lagos, the endpoint of the trail, is easily accessible by train (from Faro) and by bus from various places in Portugal.

 In addition, you can often also use public transport at the start or endpoint of a specific section (for example, I was able to do the last four sections as a day hike and traveled by bus from Lagos).
 Do some research before you leave (you can use Google Maps) because some buses only run a few times a day and not all destinations are accessible by public transport.

 The sections always start and end in a village or city, so you can always eat something on the spot.
 Often the route also runs through another village, where you can eat something.
 Pay attention to this, because this is not always the case and it is wise to bring (enough) food yourself for that section.

 Please note a lot of restaurants close during the winter months (usually from the second week of November), so check your options if you’re planning on hiking the trail during those months.

 In most villages, there are several places where you can stay overnight.
 Accommodation is generally not that expensive in Portugal, you can find a great private room for as little as € 25 a night.

 I always check Booking.com if I need to book accommodation.
 Here you’ll find lots of possibilities and you immediately see the location of the accommodation.
 You probably want to stay as close to the trail as possible.
 It’s smart to book ahead since there are not a lot of options in each village when it comes to accommodation.